How's your FICO Score?

-Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness comes down to a single number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-The three agencies use slightly different formulas to build a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building a score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:

-- Payment History - Do you have any payments later than 30 days?
+- History of Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
 FICO scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers these days have a score above 620.
+Higher is always better.
+Most home buyers probably find their FICO scores falling above 620.

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Raising your credit score